 - Washing your hands together,

-Give Baby Some Freedom Over How They Eat
+5. Give Baby Some Freedom Over How They Eat

 As your baby becomes more independent they may want to be in control of how they eat.
+This can mean that they no longer wish to be spoon-fed by you.

-Let Baby Sit Up At The Table With The Rest Of The Family
+6. Let Baby Sit Up At The Table With The Rest Of The Family

 Taking off the tray and moving your baby up to the table to eat with the rest of the family may solve your baby’s high chair resistance.

 Some babies reach a stage when they feel pressured to eat if they are eating alone with you watching them.
+Eating with others will make your little one feel more included and help take the focus off their eating.

-Make Baby Comfortable
+7. Make Baby Comfortable

-Just like us… if we’re not comfy, we can get quite agitated!
+Just like us… if we’re not comfy, we can get quite agitated.

-3 Simple High Chairs Alternatives
+3 High Chairs Alternatives

 If all the above fail to solve the problem of your baby’s sudden dislike of their highchair, then you do have some other options which can take the place of the conventional highchair.